Family Welcome Center

 It’s a full day, with lots of art and lots of play!

 The diverse camp opportunities and possibilities that we provide our campers sets PAW apart from other Arts summer camps!

-Many campers think of PAW as a special summer camp universe that unites old friends, new friends, and teachers with different interests and experiences across our nine locations to achieve one goal: to have a great summer with the perfect PAW schedule!
+Many campers think of PAW as a special summer camp universe that unites old friends, new friends, and teachers with different interests and experiences across our ten locations to achieve one goal: to have a great summer with the perfect PAW schedule!
 Parents are able to meet their planning needs, scheduling camp around summer school, family vacations, and extracurricular activities by mixing and matching sessions within one location, and even mixing and matching sessions that are available at nearby locations.
 PAW campers love returning to camp with their favorite teachers, following their favorite teachers to new locations, and seeing familiar faces and making new friends at different locations every summer!

 If you have one child that is passionate for performing on stage, you can book out their entire summer by mixing and matching Musical Theater sessions with Camp LOL and Guitar!